Secret Gospel of Mark: Secret Markan priority

-1991 (after Smith's death) to 2005
+1991 (Smith's death) to 2005

 Intensified accusations against Smith

 The allegations against Smith for having forged the Mar Saba manuscript became even more pronounced after his death in 1991.
 Jacob Neusner, a specialist in ancient Judaism, was Morton Smith's student and admirer but later, in 1984, there was a public falling out between them after Smith publicly denounced his former student's academic competence.
 Neusner subsequently described Secret Mark as "the forgery of the century".
 Yet Neusner never wrote any detailed analysis of Secret Mark or an explanation of why he thought it was a forgery.

 The language and style of the Clement letter

-Most scholars who have "studied the letter and written on the subject" assume the letter was written by Clement.
+Most scholars who have studied the letter and written about it assume the letter was written by Clement.
 Most patristic scholars think the language is typical of Clement and that in manner and matter the letter seems to have been written by him.
 In "the first epistolary analysis of Clement's letter to Theodore", Jeff Jay demonstrates that the letter "comports in form, content, and function with other ancient letters that addressed similar circumstances", and "is plausible in light of letter writing in the late second or early third century".
 He claims that it would require a forger with a breadth of knowledge that is "superhuman" to have forged the letter.
 In the main, the Clementine scholars have accepted the authenticity of the letter, and in 1980 it was also included in the concordance of the acknowledged genuine writings of Clement, although the inclusion is said by the editor Ursula Treu to be provisional.

 In 1995, Andrew H. Criddle made a statistical study of Clement's letter to Theodore with the help of Otto Stählin's concordance of the writings of Clement.
 According to Criddle, the letter had too many hapax legomena, words used only once before by Clement, in comparison to words never before used by Clement, and Criddle argued that this indicates that a forger had "brought together more rare words and phrases" found in the authentic writings of Clement than Clement would have used.
 The study has been criticized for, among other things, focusing on "Clement's least favourite words" and for the methodology itself, which turns out to be "unreliable in determining authorship".
 When tested on Shakespeare's writings only three out of seven poems were correctly identified.